 For the average northern lawn, Kentucky Bluegrass should predominate.
 Other either desirable or at least acceptable varieties that may be included are redtop, Rhode Island Bent, and German Bent, Poa trivialis (particularly good in shade), English Ryegrass, Timothy, and White Clover.
 For very sandy soils there is no more dependable grass than Chewings Fescue.

 Amount of Seed Needed.
-Above all, seed should be pure.
-The total weed content should not exceed 1/4of 1 percent, and still, cleaner seed is obtainable.
+Above all, the seed should be pure.
+The total weed content should not exceed 1/4of 1 percent, and still, the cleaner seed is obtainable.
 A high-grade lawn mixture composed of well-chosen grasses that are free from weeds and chaff should weigh about 13 to 14 ounces to the quart, a rather good test of quality provided Bluegrass is known to predominate.
 Such seed should be sown 4 pounds to every 1,000 square feet, or, roughly, 1 pound to a space 15 by 14 feet.
 Seeding should be done on a calm day, from two directions, so as to ensure uniform coverage.
 For a very large area, it is well to use a mechanical seeder, such as the wheelbarrow type in common use on golf courses.
 Following the seeding, the ground should be sprinkled with a fine spray and lightly rolled.

 Choosing Sod Grass.
 The easiest and quickest way to get your lawn looking good is buying sod.
 This option is a lot less work and your lawn will look great in just a few weeks.
 Cost is the one thing holding most people back.
 It is more expensive than laying seed but it could be worth it for some cases.
 One big question is how much does sod cost?
 If you are looking for a less time-consuming option, sod could be right for you